CellStratAI/cellstrat-hub-docs/docs/Guides/graph.md

 _Image credit: https://neo4j.com/developer/cypher/intro-cypher/_

-A query with Cypher might look like :
+A _query_ with Cypher might look like :

 MATCH (:Person {name: 'Jennifer'})-[:WORKS_FOR]->(company:Company) RETURN company

 Recommendations are done with querying the graph in Neo4j.
-Techniques used for the recommendations are - Collaborative Filtering, PageRank, Personalized PageRank, Topic Sensitive Search
+Techniques used for the recommendations are - _Collaborative Filtering, PageRank, Personalized PageRank and Topic Sensitive Search_.